SUNDAYS – Sunday Sung Mass: 11.15am.

-WEDNESDAYS – Mass at 12 Noon preceded by Exposition and Adoration at 11.30am
+WEDNESDAYS – Mass at 12 Noon preceded by Exposition / Benediction, and Confessions, at 11.00am

 HOLYDAYS – Mass at 12 Noon

 A Brief History of the Shrine Church of Our Lady of Consolation West Grinstead